-Called also: CEDAR WAXWING [AOU 1998]; CHERRY-BIRD; CANADA ROBIN; RECOLLET

-Length -- 7 to 8 inches.
-About one-fifth smaller than the robin.
-Male -- Upper parts rich grayish brown, with plum-colored tints showing through the brown on crest, throat, breast, wings, and tail.
+Called also: CEDAR WAXWING [AOU 1998]; CHERRY-BIRD; CANADA ROBIN; RECOLLET showing through the brown on crest, throat, breast, wings, and tail.
 A velvety-black line on forehead runs through the eye and back of crest.
 Chin black; crest conspicuous; breast lighter than the back, and shading into yellow underneath.
 Wings have quill-shafts of secondaries elongated, and with brilliant vermilion tips like drops of sealing-wax, rarely seen on tail quills, which have yellow bands across the end.

-- Female -- With duller plumage, smaller crest, and narrower tail-band. - Range -- North America, from northern British provinces to Central America in winter. - Migrations -- A roving resident, without fixed seasons for migrating.
+Female With duller plumage, smaller crest, and narrower tail-band.
+Range North America, from northern British provinces to Central America in winter.
+Migrations A roving resident, without fixed seasons for migrating.